-410 Mathematical Models (4) W
+410 Mathematical Models (4)

 An introduction to mathematical models and sensitivity analysis.
 Emphasizes construction of models for real world applications in a variety of area.
 Mathematical software is used extensively for problem solving.
 Topics include optimization models, linear and discrete programming, dynamic models and probability models.
 Prerequisites: ENG 105 with a grade of C or higher, MATH 217 and MATH 273 with grade of C- or better.
-Offered spring of odd-numbered years.
+Offered fall of evennumbered years.

-419 Algebraic Structures (4)
+419 Algebraic Structures II (4)

-An introduction to algebraic structures, including groups and rings, homomorphism theorems, quotient structures, and polynomial rings.
-Prerequisite: junior/senior status, MATH/CS 205 (grade of C- or higher), and MATH 217 (grade of C- or higher).
+A continuation of Algebraic Structures I, focusing on groups, homomorphism theorems and Galois Theory.
+Prerequisite: MATH 319 (grade of C- or higher).
 Offered spring of even-numbered years.